 Comment is the component instance's Comment.

 Example violation (set to Fatal Error for impact).

 Things to be aware of:

-If a placed managed component loses connection with the managed content server from which it was placed - for example that server is disconnected or you are signed out from your server - it will violate the Component revision has inapplicable state check.
-This will be reflected in the Messages panel, with an entry in the form: Component <Designator> <Comment>: Can't perform revision status validation: Failed to connect to server.
+If a placed managed component loses connection with the managed content server from which it was placed - for example that Server is disconnected or you are signed out from your Server - it will violate the Component revision has inapplicable state check.
+This will also be reflected in the Messages panel, with an entry in the form: Component <Designator> <Comment>: Can't perform revision status validation: Failed to connect to server.

 You can also catch components that are being invalidly used within a design, during the design release process.
 Simply add and configure Component State Checking to your overall release validation regemin.
 For more information, see Validating Component Status.